Regularization of Port-Hamiltonian Descriptor Systems: Preliminaries and Problem Statement

 In this paper, we denote a full column rank matrix with its columns spanning the right nullspace of the matrix $M$ by $\cS_\infty(M)$ and with its columns spanning the left nullspace of $M$ by $\cT_\infty(M)$, respectively.

-If the system (\ref{1.1}) is regular, then for given consistent initial values, the existence and uniqueness of classical solutions to the dynamical equations is guaranteed, see \cite{KunM24}.
+If the system (\ref{1.1}) is regular, then for given consistent initial values, {i.e., initial values that satisfy the algebraic equations present in the system,} the existence and uniqueness of classical solutions to the dynamical equations is guaranteed, see \cite{KunM24}.
 In the regular case, the solutions can be characterized in terms of the Kronecker Canonical Form (KCF) which states that there exist nonsingular matrices $X$ and $Y$ (representing right and left generalized eigenvectors and generalized eigenvectors of the system pencil, respectively) such that

 where the eigenvalues of $J$ coincide with the finite eigenvalues of the pencil and $N$ is a nilpotent matrix such that for $i>0$ it holds that $N^i=0$, $N^{i-1}\not=0$. the matrix $N$ is corresponding to the infinite eigenvalues.
 The \emph{index} of a descriptor system, denoted by ${\rm \mbox{\rm ind }}(E, A)$, is defined to be the degree $i$ of nilpotency of the matrix $N$, i.e., the index of the system is the dimension of the largest block associated with an infinite eigenvalue in the KCF (\ref{KCF}).
 Note that the system (\ref{1.1}) is regular and has index at most one if and only if it has exactly $ {\rm rank}(E)$ finite eigenvalues.